Join the RHS today and support our charitable work

 The RHS shares public concern about the environmental impact of peat extraction.
 Read our position on peat use in gardens

-The RHS is also conducting research into the properties of peat-free materials, and is exploring how to use more sustainable materials in growing media.
+The RHS also continues to lead practical research into existing and new alternatives.
+This includes a decade-long organic matter experiment that found that peat-free products were as good as those containing it and a partnership with Royal Holloway, University of London looking at developing non-peat growing media for use by the industry.
 The outcome of this research will be shared with gardeners and the horticultural sector in order to provide a robust, evidence-based case for the use of peat alternatives.

 the RHS today and get 12 months for the price of 9